 Joe must survive on product placements left out in the snow by sad little rich girls.

-The stakes get raised when B.Z. dupes poor Patch into staying around and manufacturing him magical treats, candy that allows the user to float up off the floor, and when this product becomes a Christmas hit, one that completely overshadows that old-fashioned Santa Clause toy giving racket, B.Z. gets an idea, a wonderfully awful idea, that he can market a stronger dosed version of the magical treat that will allow kids to actually fly, and he will then release it on March 25th in what he will call Christmas 2.
-Who knew toy manufactures had the ability to create holidays, I thought that power was reserved for greeting card companies.
+The stakes get raised when B.Z. dupes poor Patch into staying around and manufacturing him magical treats, candy that allows the user to float up off the floor, and when this product becomes a Christmas hit, one that completely overshadows that old-fashioned Santa Clause toy-giving racket, B.Z. gets an idea, a wonderfully awful idea, that he can market a stronger-dosed version of the magical treat that will allow kids to actually fly, and he will then release it on March 25th in what he will call Christmas 2.
+Who knew toy manufacturers had the ability to create holidays, I thought that power was reserved for greeting card companies.

 I think the filmmakers are implying that the commercialism of Christmas is bad.